cststack/k8comp/README.md

 -e | --environment <environment> :      The environment will be checked from hiera.
 If no values are
                                         found in hiera the variables will not be replaced.
+                                        NOT PART OF projects FILE STRUCTURE but can be added as variable in the yaml|yml|json template.
+                                        Available only in hiera

+-l | --location <location> :            The location will be checked from hiera.
+If no values are
+                                        found in hiera the variables will not be replaced.
+                                        NOT PART OF projects FILE STRUCTURE but can be added as variable in the yaml|yml|json template.
+                                        Available only in hiera

 -x | --xtra <variable> :                The variable specified on the cmd run will be used to update
                                         a value on the final deployment file.